How to start a snack business: from idea to first sale

 Your first hire will likely be a Kitchen Assistant.
 This person handles ingredient prep, packaging, and cleanup.
 Depending on your location, expect to pay between $15 and $20 per hour for this role.

-Any employee who handles food must have a Food Handler's Permit.
+In most states, any employee who handles food must have a Food Handler's Permit, though the exact requirement varies by county.
 Many new owners wait too long to hire, which can lead to burnout.
-You might want to hire when you personally spend over 20 hours a week on production alone.
+Hire when you personally spend over 20 hours a week on production alone.

 Manage your daily workflow

-To manage schedules, you can use apps like Homebase or When I Work.
+To manage schedules, use apps like Homebase or When I Work.
 For inventory, a spreadsheet works at first.
 As you grow, a system like Sortly helps track ingredients and supplies more efficiently.

 A healthy target for a small food business is to keep labor costs below 30% of revenue.
 This ratio is a key indicator of your financial health and helps you decide when to expand the team.